ouzhihua/jekyll-now/_posts/2017-12-11-blog-with-github.md

 2. fork jekyll and edit personal information following the instructions appeared in the lower part of the webpage.
   *change about.md
   *change _config.yml

-3. install github
+  *and other files when necessary.

+3. check the [R Markdown cheat sheet] (https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf) to help writing in markdown syntax.
+4.
-4. set up github account info on Mac
+5. set up github account info on Mac